Canadian offensive lineman Carter O’Donnell has signed a futures contract with the Indianapolis Colts.

 The Shrine Game is the oldest United States college football all-star showcase.
 It has served as an NFL launching point for Canadian players such as tight end Antony Auclair (Tampa Bay Buccaneers), defensive lineman David Onyemata (New Orleans Saints) and offensive lineman Laurent Duvernay-Tardif (Kansas City Chiefs) in recent years.
 O’Donnell took advantage of the opportunity and impressed NFL scouts.

-The 22-year-old O’Donell has impressed the Colts coaching staff and talent evaluators, earning a chance to continue working his way to the active roster.
+The 22-year-old O’Donnell has impressed the Colts coaching staff and talent evaluators, earning a chance to continue working his way to the active roster.